bingningO/Today-I-Learned/Android/xml_string_format.md

 Here want to set a string in TextView like: "**Today** I'm happy!"

-Althrough It can get the TextView and format the string in Java file, but a little complex.
+Althrough It can get the TextView and user [Spannable](https://developer.android.com/reference/android/text/Spannable.html), but a little complex.

 just use
 ```